almeidarayen/almeidarayen/README.md

 # Rayen Almeida

 ## 👋 About Me:
-I am in the first period of Big Data & Analytics and I am looking for an internship opportunity in the data area.
-I have a degree in Digital Marketing and have 2 years of experience in the area, focusing on social media management, paid traffic management, developing and presenting weekly campaign results reports.
+I am in the first period of Product Design and I am looking for an internship opportunity in the area as an UX/UI Designer.
+I have a degree in Digital Marketing and have 2 years of experience.

 ## 💻 Skills:
+- Figma, Adobe XD
+- Photoshop, Illutrator
-- Python, SQL, Dax;
+- Miro
-- Excel, Power Point and Google Sheets.

-## ⚙️ Databases:
-- SQL Server and  MySQL.

-## 📊 Data Visualization Tool :
-- Power BI and Looker Studio.

 ## 🔄 Version Control:
 - Git (GitHub).